 This map depicts the change in the number of low-income people reported for each census tract from 2010 to 2016.

-Census tracts that are blue saw a decline in the number of low-income people and areas that are green saw only a slight increase in the number of people who are low-income over this six year period.
+Census tracts that are blue saw a decline in the number of people who are low-income and areas that are green saw an increase of up to 500 people who are low-income over this six year period.

-Census tracts that are gold, saw between 301 to 900 additional low income people and census tracts that are red saw increases between 901 to more than 3,000.
+Census tracts that are gold saw between 500 and 1500 additional low-income people, and census tracts that are red saw increases between 1,500 to more than 3,000 additional low-income people.

 Census tracts with small low-income populations may be unreliable.

 The number of Travis County residents, aged five and older, who speak a language other than English has grown by 53% from 2000 to 2015, and the number of residents who speak English less than “very well” has grown by 41%.
 In 2018, 31% of Travis County residents age five or older spoke a language other than English, and 11% spoke English less than “very well”.

 Spanish was the most commonly-spoken non-English language in Travis County and the five-county Austin MSA in this five- year American Community Survey data estimate.
 Almost half of the Spanish speakers in the Austin MSA speak English “less than very well,” which indicates a need for English language and adult literacy classes as well as translation and interpretation services.
 Chinese and Vietnamese are the second and third most commonly spoken languages in Travis County and in the five-county Austin MSA.
 Almost half (49%) of Vietnamese speakers surveyed were found to speak English “less than very well”, while 32% of Chinese speakers surveyed were found to speak English “less than very well.”